EMSB Marks Black History Month Through Hands-On Learning and Creativity

 Bringing History to Life: Underground Railroad Workshop

-Students at John F. Kennedy High School and Carlyle International Elementary School will participate in an interactive Underground Railroad workshop.
+Students at John F. Kennedy High School and Carlyle International Elementary School participated in an interactive Underground Railroad workshop.
 Through a team-based learning experience inspired by trivia games and board-game strategy, students will explore key figures, routes, and events connected to this historic resistance movement.

 Gardenview School celebrates Black history and excellence all year long, but February offers a special opportunity to uplift Black voices — past, present, local, and global.
 This month encourages the community to explore powerful stories, enjoy enriching cultural experiences, and connect with diverse Black communities.